Missed a Vaccine? Complete Child Vaccination Schedule India (2026)

 The importance of Vaccination among the infants

-Immunization assists the immune system in identifying and destroying dangerous germs before a child is exposed to these germs.
+Immunization helps the immune system in identifying and destroying dangerous germs before a child is exposed to these germs.
 They substantially decrease the threat of severe diseases like measles, polio, diphtheria, tetanus, hepatitis, encephalitis and so on.

 In accordance with the suggested vaccination program: